EFTEC/CacheOne/README.md

 ```

 # Version
+- 2.2.2 2020-03-13
+    * Now the duration of the catalog is always lasting than the duration of the key
+    * Tested the duration and expiration of the cache.
+    * phpunit now is part of "require-dev" instead of "require"
 - 2.2.1 2020-03-12
     * Internal: key names are not store inside the group.
 The group is store inside the schema
     * Internal: The catalog has a duration defined by $cache->catDuration (seconds)